 Asbestos Can Only Be Disposed of in Certain Landfills

 For instance, in Massachusetts, the only available place to dispose of asbestos is the Waste Management Fitchburg/Westminster Sanitary Landfill.
-It’s crucial that asbestos is disposed of in the appropriate landfill, as substantial fines are enforced for anyone disposing of it in inappropriate places.
+Substantial fines are enforced for anyone disposing of the dangerous substance in inappropriate places.